thedevs-network/Contract/README.md

 Checks if the given value is a Contract

+### Contract.all

+Resolves an array of functions, values, or Contracts (rejects if any of the functions throw, return a rejecting Contract, or any Contract in the array is rejected)

 ### Instance methods

 All instance methods are also available as thunks, for Promise-interoperability: